INGESTRE & TIXALL

 f) There is normally no charge for use of the Parish Clerk’s PC or scanner.

-g) Miscellaneous items, eg. Parking fees.
+g) Miscellaneous items, e.g. Parking fees.

 The Petty Cash is restored to £75 after each ordinary meeting of the Council.
+This also covers the cost of Toner & paper which is charged separately.

 a) THE MAIN INCOME IS DERIVED FROM :-

-I. The Concurrent Monies:- £462 ( Ingestre £185 and Tixall £277) for 2011/2012
+I. The Concurrent Monies:- £373 ( Ingestre £152 and Tixall £221) for 2019/2020

 This money is automatically collected by the Borough Council and then granted to the Parish Council to use on specific items which will benefit the local community, e.g. Burial Grounds; A Parish or Community Hall; Tree Planting; Car Parks; Donations to charities; Public Seats or Bus Shelters; Erection of Street Signs.

 The money must be fully spent each year, excluding VAT, and a list of the expenditure sent to the Borough Treasurer for his approval.
-To maintain flexibility over several years this list does not distinguish between expenditure in Ingestre and Tixall, although their separate accounts are credited and debited with the specified amounts.
+To maintain flexibility over several years this list

 II.
 The Precept:-

+The budget for the forthcoming financial year is drawn up and approved in November, so that the precept requirement can be confirmed in January.
 November is also used as an opportunity to check actual expenditure for the half year against the previous budget.
-In order to finance capital projects in Ingestre, separate precepts are made for Ingestre and Tixall.
+Separate precepts are made for Ingestre and Tixall.

 b) SEPARATE ACCOUNTS FOR INGESTRE & TIXALL

+In addition to the overall receipt and payment accounts for audit, items are allocated separately to Ingestre and Tixall, with separate balances being carried over for each parish at the end of the financial year.
 Although an income and expenditure system would give a better indication of our overall finances, this would involve significantly more work for the Clerk in converting the previous year’s audited accounts to Income & Expenditure as well as the current year as the auditors require direct comparison of successive years.
 A change is also not considered material in the light of the amounts involved.

 c) PARISH COUNCIL FINANCIAL POWERS:-

-Purchase of land [Open Spaces Act 1906 Section 9]
+* Purchase of land [Open Spaces Act 1906 Section 9]*

-Planting Trees, bulbs, etc. along the highway & cutting the verges [HA 1980 Section 96]
+* Planting Trees, bulbs, etc. along the highway & cutting the verges [HA 1980 Section 96]*

-Contributions to Community Buildings, eg. Village Halls [LGA 1972 Section 133] Public Lighting [p244 Arnold Baker]
+* Contributions to Community Buildings, eg. Village Halls [LGA 1972 Section 133] *

-Litter Bins [Litter Act 1983 Sections 5 & 6]
+* Litter Bins [Litter Act 1983 Sections 5 & 6] *

-Maintaining, repairing & protecting any war memorial [LGA Section 214 (6) etc.]
+* Maintaining, repairing & protecting any war memorial [LGA Section 214 (6) etc.]*

-Cemetery Maintenance [LGA 1972 Section 214]
+* Cemetery Maintenance [LGA 1972 Section 214] *

-Any other expenditure which can be shown to be of benefit to the whole or part of the local community [LGA 1972 Section 137 updated 1989 see below:-]
+* Any other expenditure which can be shown to be of benefit to the whole or part of the local community [LGA 1972 Section 137 updated 1989 see below:-] *

 I. Expenditure under Section 137 must:-